x9x96/Notebook_Beta/README.md

 ## Features
 - Lessons Section of the app where pupils, parents and teachers gain access to pupils subjects topics | requirements | and explanations, ranked by grade...

-- Explore Section of the app that grants pupils access to a plethora of educational descovery and amusement, in line with their grade...
+- Explore Section of the app that grants pupils access to a plethora of educational discovery and amusement, in line with their grade...

 ### Supressed Features
   - Syllabus